davidcolton/WiDSIrelandLab2025/docs/lab-1/readme.md

 [Text summarization](https://www.ibm.com/topics/text-summarization) condenses one or more texts into shorter summaries for enhanced information extraction.

-The goal of this lab is to show how you can use [IBM Granite](https://www.ibm.com/granite/docs/models/granite/) models in order to apply long document summarization techniques to a work of literature.
+The goal of this lab is to show how the [IBM Granite](https://www.ibm.com/granite/docs/models/granite/) models can be used in order to apply long document summarization techniques to a work of literature.

 ## Prerequisites